 This report is a summary of the quality of the water we provide our customers.
-The analysis was made by using the data from the most recent U.S. Environmental Protection Agency (EPA) required tests and is presented on this report.
+The analysis was made by using the data from the most recent U.S. Environmental Protection Agency (EPA) required tests and is presented in the attached pages.
 We hope this information helps you become more knowledgeable about what's in your drinking water.